-The unaudited pro forma condensed combined financial statements do not assume any differences in accounting policies between the Company and AAG.
-The Company is in the process of reviewing the accounting policies of AAG to ensure their conformity with those of the Company and, as a result of that review, the Company may identify differences between the accounting policies of the two companies, that when conformed, could have a material impact on the unaudited condensed combined financial statements.
-At this time, the Company is not aware of any differences in accounting policies that would have a material impact on the unaudited pro forma condensed combined financial statements.
+The unaudited pro forma condensed combined financial statements do not assume any differences in accounting policies between Spectrum Brands and AAG.
+Spectrum Brands is in the process of reviewing the accounting policies of AAG to ensure their conformity with those of Spectrum Brands and, as a result of that review, Spectrum Brands may identify differences between the accounting policies of the two companies, that when conformed, could have a material impact on the unaudited condensed combined financial statements.
+At this time, Spectrum Brands is not aware of any differences in accounting policies that would have a material impact on the unaudited pro forma condensed combined financial statements.

-(4) AAG Acquisition

-Preliminary Consideration Transferred
+(4) Preliminary Consideration Transferred